Schultz Ranch8 Month Cattle Ranching Apprenticeship near Grass Range, Montana

 Pets: No pets permitted

 Tobacco & Alcohol: It is ultimately preferred not to have tobacco around, but will be allowed in limited areas.
 No smoking is allowed in buildings, or areas where there is a lot of dry grass.
 We also ask that it be kept out of contact with our children.
 Alcohol is tolerated after work, unless it becomes a problem with work performance.
 Drinking is not tolerated while we are working and it will be cause for immediate removal.
-No illegal drugs including marijuana, which is illegal in Montana.
+In addition, marijuana use is not permitted on the ranch.

 Health insurance: The ranching lifestyle has inherent dangers.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
 The farm carries Workman’s Compensation to cover injuries incurred on the job.
 But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.

 Ranch vehicles: We will provide vehicles for work use.
 A valid driver’s license and a clean driving record for use of work vehicles is required.
 Some of the trucks are manual shift so you must know or be willing to learn to drive one.